jasonkvickers/stubby-auto-list/README.md

 `<div class="display-item-right"><span stubby-data="UserName"></span>`<br />
 `<a class="element-button" stubby-delete-button="true">x</a></div></div></div>`
 <br /><br />
 As with the list item template, the first div is just a wrapper and only the code contained within will be displayed.
-Oh, and we have another customer HTML attribute:<br />
+Oh, and we have another custom HTML attribute:<br />
 **stubby-delete-button** - StubbyAutoList will attach an onClick event to this element that allows you to remove an item that you have previously selected.
 <br /><br />
 **Initialize StubbyAutoList**